Turcilingi: Primary sources

 Krautschick notes that Maenchen-Helfen, in his critique of Reynolds and Lopez, missed the fact that Paul the Deacon actually equated the Torcilingi to the Sciri in one passage, and the Rugii in another.
 Nevertheless, he claims Paul could not have known any other source than Jordanes, and so these equations can be seen as attempts to explain the several confusing remarks of Jordanes regarding Odoacer’s kingships.

-There are several later references to the Turcilingi, but these are generally accepted to be derived from Jordanes or Paul.
+Apart from Jordanes and Paul the Deacon, there are several later references to the Torcilingi or Thorcilingi including Hugh of Fleury's Chronicon; Freculphus of Lisieux's Chronicon; Hermannus Contractus, Chronicon; Bernold of Constance, Chronicon; and also in a Chronicon which was possibly by Ekkehard of Aura.
+However, these are generally accepted as being derived from Jordanes or Paul.

-Fredegar, writing in the middle of the 7th century, cites the Torci as living in eastern Europe.
+In an account of the mythical origins of the Franks, Fredegar (writing in the middle of the 7th century), mentioned the Torci as a people descended from the Trojans and related to the Franks, living in eastern Europe.
 Claude Cahen argued that these were a remnant of the Turcilingi.